aspose-slides/Aspose.Slides-Documentation/net/getting-started/how-to-run-examples/_index.md

 ---

 ## **Software Requirements**
-Please check and confirm that your setup meets these requirements before downloading and running the examples:
+Before you download and run the examples, please check and confirm that your setup meets these requirements:

-1. Visual Studio 2010 or higher
+- Visual Studio 2010 or higher.

-1. NuGet Package Manager installed in Visual Studio.
+- NuGet Package Manager installed in Visual Studio.
 Verify that the latest NuGet API version is installed in Visual Studio.

-For instructions on installing NuGet package manager, go to this page: http://docs.nuget.org/ndocs/guides/install-nuget>
+For instructions on installing the NuGet package manager, go to this page: http://docs.nuget.org/ndocs/guides/install-nuget

+1. Go through **Tools** > **Options** > **NuGet Package Manager**.

+1. Expand **NuGet Package Manager** (by double-clicking on it) and then select **Package Sources**.

-1. Go to Tools->Options->NuGet Package Manager->Package Sources and confirm that the **nuget.org** option is checked
+1. Check and confirm that the nuget.org parameter is selected.

-1. The example project uses the NuGet Automatic Package Restore feature.
-Therefore, you need to have an active internet connection.
+   The example project uses the NuGet Automatic Package Restore feature, so you need to have an active internet connection.

-   If you do not have an active internet connection on the machine where you intend to execute examples, please check [Installation](/slides/net/installation/) and (manually) add a reference to Aspose.Slides.dll in the example project.
+   If you do not have an active internet connection on the machine where you intend to execute examples, please check [Installation](https://docs.aspose.com/slides/net/installation/) and (manually) add a reference to Aspose.Slides.dll in the example project.
 ## **Download from GitHub**
 All Aspose.Slides for .NET examples are hosted on [GitHub](https://github.com/aspose-slides/Aspose.Slides-for-.NET).